Sujiritha-S/logistics_powerBI/README.md

 | `RELATED()`     | Brings in related table values for enriched calculations                                 |
 | `SWITCH()`      | Handles conditional logic for metrics or KPIs                                            |
 | `YEAR()`        | Extracts year from date fields for trend analysis                                        |

-## Key Insights
-- Generated $3.12M in sales from 16K orders with $346K profit and 47.8% YoY growth, but high late-delivery rate poses a risk to customer satisfaction.
-- Consumer segment leads in sales, orders, and profit; top 5 categories and Top 10 products contribute the bulk of revenue.
-- Country-wise analysis revealed regions with high sales but low profit, highlighting opportunities to optimize delivery routes and reduce costs.
-- Monthly sales trends show consistent drops from August to December, indicating operational delays impact year-end revenue.

 ## Future Enhancements
 - Introduce trend visuals to track late deliveries over time